Xerith89/pegasus-api/README.md

 The follow commands are available from the console whilst the system is running -

-`shutdown` - Performs a graceful shutdown on the Pegasus server after stopping all services.
+`shutdown` - Stops all services and performs a graceful shutdown on the Pegasus server.

 `startall` - Start all non running services.